 It’s easy for owners to overlook damage to their gutters and downpipes.
 If your roof’s gutters and downpipes show rust or corrosion, this is another sign your roof needs attention.

 If your roof’s tar or cement flashing looks cracked, broken, or worn, it may be best to have your flashing replaced with modern metal flashing, which will prevent leaks and delay the need for premature roof restoration or replacement.

 Any cracked or broken tiles will need to be replaced as soon as possible.
 Tile roofing is very durable and rarely needs to be completely replaced.
 However, if you overlook individual damaged tiles, water can seep in and cause the timber holding up your roof to rot, leading to a more expensive roof replacement or restoration.

-What is involved in roof restoration?
+What is involved in a roof restoration?

 Metal roof restoration

 A patch is usually utilised to cover a localised leak in a metal roof and is from the same metal or colourbond of the original roofing.
 Metal screws are used to affix the patch and then sealed to prevent any further leakage.

 Roof tile replacement of a faulty roof tile can avoid serious structural damage to your home and potentially costly repairs.
 Roof tiles can crack or be damaged by several factors, including severe weather and falling tree branches.